tari-project/rfcs/src/deprecated.md

 # Deprecated RFC

-The following documents are either obsolete, or have been superceded by newer RFC documents.
+The following documents are either obsolete, or have been superseded by newer RFC documents.